-8 Ways Teachers Kill A Love of Reading Among Kids
+8 Ways Teachers Kill The Love of Reading Among Kids

 Raising a reader is no easy task, any parent will tell you that.
 Which is probably why all parents solicit the help of school and teachers to instil the love of reading in their kids.
 As a child, growing up in Bangalore, my parents made sure I was a member of the local library and visited it to check out books at least once a week.
 One of my fondest memories from school was our library hour – an hour dedicated to library time where our teacher would let us choose whichever book we wanted from a library filled with thousands of books stashed in old wooden, creaky cupboards.
 We would then sit on old rickety benches by the windows and read for 50 minutes.
 When it was time to put the book away, we quickly scanned the shelf for a book we could issue next week.
 I would like to think this was the place I developed a love of reading.